 Kipra Anderson wanted to give peace to families going through the harrowing diagnosis and treatment of a terminal illness of a parent.
 It is a nightmare scenario for any family but Kipra felt called to work on making tangible memories for the young children of parents facing their last days.

 So in January 2007, the idea became a reality, and Let There Be Mom was born.
 To date, the charity has helped hundreds of families and children.
 The charity works to create memories through scrapbooking or helping to compile letters or cookbooks of family recipes or special photos.

 As the daughter of a mother who passed away due to terminal illness, I wish I had an organization like Let There Be Mom to contact to help create these beautiful memories of my mother so I could pass them on to my own children since they have never met her.
 This ministry is a unique – and needed – opportunity to preserve the legacies of parents for their children as they grow up and feel the absence of mom or dad.

 Who Does Let There Be Mom Help?

-Families interested in creating legacies to leave their children have to submit an application through the website – www.LetThereBeMom.org – and then will be contacted if they meet the criteria.
-Let There Be Mom serves families that have at least one dependent child (18-years-old or younger), where the doctor has agreed that the parent is facing a life-threatening illness and attest to the fact that the life expectancy of the parent is two years or less, and the ailing parent must be able to communicate with the non-profit.
+Families interested in creating legacies to leave their children have to submit an application and then will be contacted if they meet the criteria.
+Let There Be Mom serves families that have at least one dependent child (18 years old or younger), where the doctor has agreed that the parent is facing a life-threatening illness and attests to the fact that the life expectancy of the parent is two years or less.
+The ailing parent must be able to communicate with the non-profit.

-Families in need must apply themselves due to the sensitive nature of the ministry but if you know of a family in need, Let There Be Mom can send them a brochure with a note that says they may benefit from the organization’s mission.
+Families in need must apply themselves due to the sensitive nature of the ministry.
+However, if you know of a family in need, Let There Be Mom can send them a brochure with a note that says they may benefit from the organization’s mission.

 Getting Through the Emotional Pain